 The other inexpensive way to get traffic to your website is through social media.
 You can build up a following on sites like Facebook, Pinterest and Twitter and really boost your sales.

 Now, I only use Pinterest and Facebook, so those are the two sites I'll focus on here.
 Twitter can also be extremely useful.

 The only reason I don't do Twitter for business is because I just don't have the time to manage it all well, so something had to give.
 That highlights a couple of important lessons I've learned about doing social media for business.
 First, do it well, or don't do it at all!
 And second, don't feel you have to be active on every social site out there.
 Choose the sites that will have the biggest impact on your business and focus on doing them well.

 Pinterest really brings an exceptional amount of traffic to my site.
 In a lot of ways, it is tailor-made for promoting a craft business.
 I found it extremely easy and fun to build my Pinterest for business account.
-The book Pinterest Power is what I used to get started.
-If you follow the recommendations in Pinterest Power, you should be able to give your Pinterest business account the push it needs to really grow and bring a good amount of traffic to your site.
+I've written a series of articles to help you get started using Pinterest to grow your business.
+You'll find them here.

 Facebook can also boost traffic to your site.
 It is more complex than Pinterest to get going and build your following, and, unlike Pinterest, which you can do for free, (depending on your niche) you might need to pay for some advertising to boost your Facebook followers.
 The best resource I've found for learning all about Facebook for business is Facebook Marketing: An Hour a Day.
 It is extremely thorough and helpful.
 There's probably more information in this book than you need, so don't get bogged down in the details, but do use this to give your Facebook business page the initial push it need to get going.